yellicode/typescript-extension/docs/api.md

 Any string to prefix the enum keyword with, such as "export".
 Indicates if the class must be exported or not (using the 'export' keyword).
 By default, the class is exported only if it has public or package visibility.

+## <a name="function-definition"></a> FunctionDefinition interface
+Represents a TypeScript function.

+### FunctionDefinition.description: string
+Gets the description of the element.
+This field is optional.
+### FunctionDefinition.name: string
+Get or sets the name of the code element.
+This field is required.
+### FunctionDefinition.accessModifier: any
+Gets the function's access modifier.
+By default, no access modifier will be written.
+### FunctionDefinition.isAbstract: boolean
+Indicates if the function should be generated as an 'abstract' function.
+The default value is false.
+### FunctionDefinition.isStatic: boolean
+Indicates if the function is static.
+The default value is false.
+### FunctionDefinition.parameters: ParameterDefinition
+Gets the function's input parameters.
+### FunctionDefinition.returnsOptional: boolean
+Indicates if the return value is optional.
+If true, the return type will be generated as a null union type (e.g. 'string | null').
+### FunctionDefinition.returnTypeName: string
+The full type name of the function return type.
+If the function returns a collection, the collection must be part of the name (e.g. 'string[]').
+If this value is empty, the function will return 'void'.

 ## <a name="function-features"></a> FunctionFeatures enumeration